Americans spend millions every year on expensive power bars and shakes to power up sagging energy levels or to replenish themselves after a workout.

 Other high-energy foods include fresh organic vegetables, which should constitute forty percent of the meal.
 Green, leafy vegetables are especially high in minerals and fiber, so they should be eaten often.

 Fruits are another great source of instant energy.
 You can start the day with a stewed apple, and if you feel hungry in between meals, try snacking on a ripe juicy pear.
 If you are feeling heavy and bloated after lunch, eat a fresh papaya, as they contain enzymes that aid digestion.
-If you have strong digestion and more Pitta in your constitution, mangoes are a rich ojas-producing food.
-Half a mango contains 2 mg of beta-carotene and is a rich source of vitamin C.

 Just as there are foods to boost energy, other foods drain it.
 Any fast foods as well as canned, frozen, packaged, leftover, or old foods — or foods laced with preservatives, chemicals, and additives — are difficult to digest and contain little nutritional content.